hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Give free admissions to their friends, that they
 >
-> May dance, tho' they've no charity to pay,
+> May dance, though they've no charity to pay,
 >
 > The dancing at these balls, in general, is
 >
-> Nice sport for dancers, if they chuse to quiz:
+> Nice sport for dancers, if they choose to quiz:
 >
 > Many stand up to dance, though they don't know
 >